 Contact your City Councilor, city council, and the mayor and make it clear that this park and the amenities are important and not secondary to the community.
 Contact your MLA and make it clear that provincial funding to address the storm water issues should not end up degrading the core park in our community.

 Druh Farrell, Ward 7 Councillor 403-268-2430 or send an email

 You can also send this to all the other members of council.

 Jeremy Nixon, Constituency phone 403-216-5430, Legislature phone: 780-643-1039, Email Calgary.Klein@assembly.ab.ca

 SURVEY CLOSED AS OF MARCH 8 2021 – THANK YOU!

-We will be summarizing the survey results and reporting them to the City of Calgary mid March 2021 and reporting to the Community towards the end of March / early April when we have some feedback from the City.
+We will be summarizing the survey results and reporting them to the City of Calgary mid March 2021 and reporting to the Community in the Spring when we have some feedback from the City.
 Thank you!